MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/targeting-overview.md

 An audience is a group of users, and membership in the group is determined by a set of dynamic rules.
 These rules are simple AND/OR conditions that are run against information or segments that are available in customer requests.

 Commerce natively supports basic segments such as device information, sign-in status, referrer, and query string parameters.
 Commerce also supports extensible segments through connections to third-party geolocation and segmentation providers.
-For more information about how to setup connectors, see [Configure and enable connectors](e-commerce-extensibility/connectors.md).
+For more information about how to set up connectors, see [Configure and enable connectors](e-commerce-extensibility/connectors.md).

 ### Basic segments